LOOSE-LIPS/loose-lips-2.0/src/routes/blog/report-to-the-dancefloor-a-look-into-weareviables-mission/index.md

   - >-
     imported/report-to-the-dancefloor-a-look-into-weareviables-mission/image1337.jpeg
 description: >-
-  &lsquo;Our culture is at risk&rsquo;.
+  ‘Our culture is at risk’.
 These words, written in bold on the WeAreViable website are, especially after reading their accompanying mission statement, hard to disagree with.
 You can look up the reasons given as to why so many clubs and live venues across the UK have had their licences stripped in recent years.
 Long before [...]Read More...
 published: true
 tags: interview
 featured: false